 This includes manufacturers that prepare prepacked sandwiches and supply a number of other retail and catering outlets.

 Prepacked sandwiches of these types will require full labelling as follows:

 [*There is an exemption from this requirement for manufacturers of small quantities that supply direct to the final consumer and local retail establishments that supply direct to the final consumer.
 'Manufacturers of small quantities' means those with fewer than 10 employees and a turnover / balance sheet total of less than €2m (£1.4m).
 'Local retail establishments' must be within the supplying manufacturer's own county plus either the neighbouring county / counties or 30 miles (approximately 50km) from the boundary of the manufacturer's own county, whichever is the greater.]

 Allergenic ingredients (listed below) and their derivatives (for example, soy sauce from soya beans) must be highlighted in the ingredients list.
 This only applies to those ingredients specified in the legislation, namely:

-Please also see 'Specified allergenic ingredients - Q&A' for more information.
+Please also see 'Food allergens & intolerance' for more information.

 Also, if applicable:

 There are additional labelling requirements if any other claims are made.

 Please note that in general van sales, where product is sold from the van, full labelling will not be required, but you are advised to discuss the precise supply route with your local trading standards service.